dominik-juze-haus/AVR-project/README.md

 - Non-soldering field
 - Wires

-Photoresistor controls the LEDs using a PWM signal, which is regulated by the Arduino's ADC (analog-to-digital converter) depending on the light intensity.
+Photoresistor controls the LEDs using a PWM signal, which is regulated by the Arduino's ADC depending on the light intensity.
+The NPN transistor is used here to switch the fan on and off for temperature regulation.
+It needs a 12V power supply to function properly.

 ## Instructions and photos